ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 ### 1. Creating a new BT Plugin

 We will create a simple BT plugin node to perform an action on another server.
-For this example, we’re going to analyze the simplest behavior tree action node in the `nav2_behavior_tree` package, the `wait` node.
+For this example, we're going to analyze the simplest behavior tree action node in the `nav2_behavior_tree` package, the `wait` node.
 Beyond this example of an action BT node, you can also create custom decorator, condition, and control nodes.
 Each node type has a unique role in the behavior tree to perform actions like planning, control the flow of the BT, check the status of a condition, or modify the output of other BT nodes.